3 OVERLOOKED SECRETS TO CREATING A PERFECT WORKSHOP

 Often though, transitioning a garage to a workshop can be, well, messy.
-Organization is tough, especially in an area that is being repurposed.
+The organization is tough, especially in an area that is being repurposed.
 Here are three secrets to turning your garage into a workshop easily.

 1. Organize with purpose.

 Transitioning a garage to a workshop means the things you will need in it are going to change.
-If you try to continue storing the same things in it, and merely add things too it, it is going to become cluttered and overwhelming.
-Don’t merely use the garage for something new, redesign it to fulfill it’s new purpose.
+If you try to continue storing the same things in it and merely add things to it, it is going to become cluttered and overwhelming.
+Don’t merely use the garage for something new, redesign it to fulfill its new purpose.

 Large items, and tools that are not used as often can be stored further from the workbench.
 Consider all your space, even overhead space.
 If you choose to use overhead space, store boxed tools in clear containers with similar tools, so that you reduce the number of times you must take things up and down.
 Secure overhead ceiling units, to prevent accidents.

 You might think that having tools and a bench is all you need to work in a workshop, but that’s just the beginning.
 If you calculate all the time you will be spending in the workshop, you might consider the wear and tear you are going to feel.
 Set up the garage so that it is something you want to be in, instead of just needing to be in.
 Set it up so that it will maintain your health.

 - Anti-fatigue mat.
 Consider purchasing an anti-fatigue mat, which will maintain a better posture by reducing the stress on your muscles.
 Fatigue can be caused by reduced blood flow and oxygen to your muscles from standing on hard, cement floors for long periods.